 6th grade students through new and exciting aspects of water and earth stewardship by utilizing hands-on sessions.

 The program is provided by the Little Blue NRD along with several other agencies and is

 The Little Blue NRD assists in sponsoring the Land and Range Judging competitions.
 The events give high school FFA students the opportunity to compete against area schools in various aspects of each particular competition.
 Winners in each contest advance to compete at the state level.

-In the Land Judging Contest, the top three teams advance to the State Competition.
+In the Land Judging Contest, the top three teams from each region advance to the State Competition.
+You can view the regions below.
 Only one team from each school can compete at the state contest, even if they rank higher in the contest.
 The event is sponsored by the Little Blue NRD, NRCS and County Extension.

 The Envirothon is a program for high school freshman to seniors.
 This program provides an opportunity to learn more about our natural environment and put

 aquired skills to the test.

 - The contest tests the students’ knowledge on subjects such as soils, aquatics, forestry, wildlife, range, current environmental issues and one area of national interest.
 The Envirothon began in Pennsylvania in the spring of 1979.
 High school teachers and youth leaders recognized the value of the Envirothon as a means of strengthening the environmental awareness of young people, and the program spread to many other states and countries.
 Nebraska held its first Envirothon in 1992.

 - The Envirothon experience is a unique approach to environmental education.
 Five-member teams compete in a setting where they learn that cooperation is needed to achieve success.
 Participation in this unique event can be great fun for both students and their advisors.
 The activities are designed to help the students become environmentally aware, action-oriented adults.